 - Tankerness House – Kirkwall, Mainland.
 One of the best preserved town houses from the 16th century in Scotland.
 Now serves as local museum.

-Described wonders of Orkney Islands
+Described landmarks of Orkney Islands

 Some of the wonders of Orkney Islands are known internationally, but the true scale of the cultural heritage found on these small islands is hard to grasp.
 Remote, desolate islands are packed with remnants of past cultures and too often it is obscure to us: why this or that was built and even – how it was accomplished.